ketandabhi17/Tasks/README.md

+01-09-2021 -> Create one html file with name, email and file element.
+On submit display entered data on second html page and play video directly whichever video user selected from file control and also display current address using geolocation concept

 02-09-2021 -> done with css animations and transform

 03-09-2021 -> apply one practicals of each topic listed above Find circumstances of a  circle
 Make multiple objects of the same class and call it Accordingly Apply multilevel inheritance
 Create object of only last class and Call parent class’ s functions